SciML/SciMLSensitivity.jl/docs/src/neural_ode/neural_ode_flux.md

 Let's use this to build and train a neural ODE from scratch.
 In this example we will optimize both the neural network parameters `p` and the input initial condition `u0`.
-Notice that GalacticOptim.jl works on a vector input, so we have to concatenate `u0` and `p` and then in the loss function split to the pieces.
+Notice that Optimization.jl works on a vector input, so we have to concatenate `u0` and `p` and then in the loss function split to the pieces.

 ```@example neuralode2